 State Interest Response Accordingly, the proposed LGID is consistent with the outcomes sought by this State interest.
 Water Quality The environmental values and quality of Queensland waters are protected and enhanced.
+In this instance, the TRSP involves an urban purpose on land greater than 2,500m2.
+The assessment benchmarks associated with this State interest have been addressed within the Stormwater Management Plan, attached at Appendix T .
+The assessment provides several recommendations in section 7 to ensure a nonworsening impact on the subject land or downstream flows as a result of the proposed development.
+Specific details of the stormwater measures to be implemented as part of the development will be identified at the detailed design phase of the project to ensure the most appropriate measures can be implemented.
+As such, it is considered that the proposal has or will appropriately address the water quality assessment benchmarks.
 Safety and Resilience to Haz ards Natural Hazards, Risk and Resilience The risks associated with natural hazards, including projected impacts of climate change, are avoided or mitigated to protect people and property and enhance the community's resilience to natural hazards.
 The subject land contains areas identified as Bushfire Hazard Area - Medium Potential Bushfire Intensity and Potential Impact Buffer.
 The identified bushfire hazard areas are located central to the site and in the north-west, adjacent to the Toowoomba Second Range Crossing.
 The location of these areas means that the development of the TRSP will remove hazardous vegetation within the subject land, and facilities can be appropriately separated from identified bushfire hazard areas on nearby land.
 A further assessment of the TRSP in respect of the Natural Hazards applicable to the subject land is provided at Section 8.4 of this report.
 Planning for Infrastructure Infrastructure Integration The benefits of past and ongoing investment in infrastructure and facilities are maximised through integrated land use planning.
 The TRSP has been designed to integrate with the existing local and State transport networks and utility services.
 A Traffic Impact Assessment, Concept Water and Sewer Assessment and Electrical Services Assessment have been prepared to address this State interest and are attached at Appendices R , S and U respectively.
 These assessments provided recommendations for new infrastructure and connections to existing infrastructure to ensure that the development appropriately integrates with and promotes the orderly development of infrastructure in the locality.
 Accordingly, the proposed LGID is consistent with the outcomes sought by this State interest.
 Transport Infrastructure The safe and efficient movement of people and goods is enabled, and land use patterns that encourage sustainable transport are supported.
 The TRSP has been designed to integrate with the existing local and State transport networks and provides facilities for future public transport networks to improve accessibility for the public.
-A Traffic Impact Assessment has been prepared to address this State interest and is attached at Appendix R .
-The proposed development will provide new accesses to Gowrie Junction Road and Toowoomba Connection Road and internal pedestrian, cyclist and vehicle infrastructure to ensure the safe and efficient movement of people to/from and around the facility.
+A Traffic Impact Assessment has been prepared to address this State interest and is attached at Appendix R. The proposed development will provide new accesses to Gowrie Junction Road and Toowoomba Connection Road and internal pedestrian, cyclist and vehicle infrastructure to ensure the safe and efficient movement of people to/from and around the facility.
 Accordingly, the proposed LGID is consistent with the outcomes sought by this State interest.

-State Interest Response Strategic Airports and Aviation Facilities The operation of strategic airports and aviation facilities is protected, and the growth and development of Queensland's aviation industry is supported.
+State Interest Response Strategic Airports and Aviation Facilities The operation of strategic airports and aviation facilities is protected, and the growth and development of Queensland's aviation industry is supported. hazards which could impact the operation of the Brisbane West Wellcamp Airport.